Pandouby/M223/README.md

 ### Starting the Springboot application

+The Application is located in the m223 directory of the project.
 You can run the springboot application in the IDE of your choice.
 The application will most likely run on port 8080.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>